KoljaB/Linguflex/docs/config.md

 This guide provides instructions for configuring Linguflex through its `config.txt` file.

 There is also a `config` directory with preconfigured JSON files, mainly serving to define the reactions of modules to specific keywords.
-However, you may want to edit json files pertaining to *text-to-speech definitions* or your *smart home setup*.
+You may want to edit the json files there pertaining to *text-to-speech definitions* or your *smart home setup*.

 ## config.txt